 One possible factor that can lead to high energy bills over the summer is outdated and inefficient central A/C systems.
 If your unit is more than 10 years old, it may be time to replace it with a more energy-efficient model.
 Our ENERGY STAR®certified Trane A/C systems can cut down cooling costs by up to 30 percent and reduce your carbon footprint.
-The energy savings over the years will make up for the upfront cost of purchasing a new A/C system.
+The energy saving over the years will make up for the upfront cost of purchasing a new A/C system.

 5) Schedule regular maintenance with HVAC professionals